 - Language and Art student at UNAM, Mexico City 2003-2004

 Ashle joined the firm in 2014.
 She runs the Construction Administration of Southwestern Community College National City Higher Education Center.
 Her responsibilities include client and contractor meetings, responding in real time to construction issues, and managing the project through DSA regulatory process.
 Ashle is on call for multiple projects including the Costa Mesa Library, Mirman School Entitlement, Blackwelder Office Renovation, and other business development.
 Ashle worked through schematic design, design development, construction documents, and permitting of the Early Education and Elementary School and the Southwestern College NC HEC.
+She is currently working on the 5898 Blackwelder renovation, Museum of Redlands constructin documents, and LAUSD Canyon Charter Elementary School schematic design.

 Ryan Ekstrom, Design Associate